How many note issuing banks does Britain have?

 Advocates of free banking and privatised money don’t necessarily want money to be privatised.
 (Who would want to buy the pound after the Bank of England has been on a printing spree that would make hyperinflator John Law blush.)
 They just want the opportunity to compete alongside government.
 That’s the best way of allowing private money, if it does work, to take over gradually.

 The thing is, governments might just jump on the cryptocurrency bandwagon.
 Rumour has it that Russian President Putin requested Ethereum founder Vitalik Buterin to look into creating a national cryptocurrency for Russia.
 Putin reportedly doesn’t have a computer screen in his office and does all his work by paper, so that’s quite a step.

 Singapore went a step further and actively tested the idea of a national cryptocurrency.

 Imagine a world where you can choose your money.
 It’s already a day to day matter for Venezuelans, Zimbabweans and many others.
 But the digitisation of money has enhanced the selection you can choose from infinitely.
 Anything could be created.

 Perhaps the most important feature of cryptocurrencies isn’t their particular characteristics or the digitisation of the payments system.
 Perhaps it’s the re-emergence of competition itself.
 Perhaps the real innovation is yet to come.

 Cryptocurrencies mean the return of currency competition.
 And given what competition did to all our other goods and services compared to the likes of consumer choice in Soviet Russia and Communist China, we probably have a long way to go.

 You need a guide through what’s to come.
 Not just for the extraordinary profits.
 But simply to benefit from what cryptocurrencies promise in terms of convenience, safety, security, flexibility and much more.
-Get yours for free here.
+Get yours for here.